Clemens85/runningdinner-functions/README.md

 * It provides also a local SQS queue which is backed by Localstack
 * The parameter store (SSM) is also provided by Localstack

-See the scripts in runningdinner-infrastructure/local for more information.
-There is also a convenience script for adding a Google Maps Key to the local SSM Parameter Store.
+See the scripts in `runningdinner-infrastructure/local` for more information.
+There is also a convenience script for adding a Google Maps Key to the local SSM Parameter Store (this is however also automatically performed by the `start-dev-env` script).

 ## Running the Tests

 The test is quite a full integration test for performing a real geocoding operation.
 It needs therefore a Google Maps Key provided by Localstack.<br/>
-Furthermore we need to overwrite the SSM parameter store endpoint to Localstack by setting the env-var:
+Locally we need to run at least once `./util/write-googlemaps-key-to-env.sh --local` for generating an .env file containing the Google Maps key as env config.
-`AWS_ENDPOINT_URL_OVERWRITE = http://localhost:4566`
+(It is retrieved from Localstack's Parameter Store).

 ## Esbuild
 For minifying the packaged Javascript code the esbuild-plugin is used which seems to work also with the latest Nodejs 18x version.